-RIVER m & f English (Modern)
+River m & f English (Modern)

 From the English word that denotes a flowing body of water.
 The word is ultimately derived (via Old French) from Latin ripa

-ROCHELLE f English
+Rochelle f English

 From the name of the French city La Rochelle

 .
 It first became commonly used as a given name in America in the 1930s, probably due to the fame of actress Rochelle Hudson (1914-1972) and because of the similarity to the name Rachel

-ROCKY m English
+Rocky m English

-Diminutive of ROCCO
+Diminutive of Rocco

 and other names beginning with a similar sound, or else a nickname referring to a tough person.
 This is the name of a boxer played by Sylvester Stallone in the movie Rocky

-RODNEY m English
+Rodney m English

 From a surname, originally derived from a place name, which meant "Hroda's island" in Old English (where Hroda